-If you plan to do a lot of entertaining, consider a roofed patio or a large pergola or an arbor.
-If you have enough room, perhaps combine several different structures to create a unique entertaining space.
+If you plan to do a lot of entertaining outdoors, consider a patio cover or a large pergola.
+If you have enough room, you may even consider combining several different structures to create a unique entertaining space.
 Popular outdoor features like seating areas and kitchens are best kept under a protective structure.

 What’s the primary purpose?

-If the purpose of your outdoor living space is to create a cozy sitting area, a quaint little gazebo or arbor might be just the thing.
-For a more formal outdoor dining space or to accommodate an outdoor kitchen for entertaining, consider a patio with a roof.
-It will create the impression that the space is simply an extension of the house.
+If the purpose of your outdoor living space is to create a cozy sitting area, a small gazebo or arbor may be just what you need.
+For a more formal outdoor dining space or to accommodate an outdoor kitchen for entertaining, consider a larger patio cover.

 Do you have a small yard or a large space?

 A small yard might accommodate only one structure, so carefully choose the one that works best for you.
-On the other hand, a large outdoor space may allow for a few structures: a patio for entertaining, a gazebo, or an arbor tucked away in the garden for more personal pursuits.
-Use visual and physical techniques such as structures and landscaping to break up the area so that it flows better.
+But, on the other hand, a large outdoor space may allow for a few different structures.

 What goes best with your home and your own personal style?

-The choice of an outdoor structure can be as personal as how you decorate your interior.
-If you feel overwhelmed by the decision-making process, don’t hesitate to consult a professional.
-An expert in outdoor spaces will be able to offer ideas and provide you with the information you need.
+Outdoor structures like patio covers, gazebos, and pergolas are paving the way for outdoor living features.
+If you feel overwhelmed by the decision-making process, don’t hesitate to consult a professional outdoor contractor.
+An expert in outdoor living spaces will be able to provide the information and guidance you need.